 Private Lesson Fee

 Elective lessons for music majors and minors (undergraduate and graduate, full-time, and part-time): For lessons not part of the degree program, the fee is $350 per semester.
 Such lessons are available only to qualified students (as determined by an audition), consist of one-half hour of contact time per week per semester, depend upon available faculty load, and must be approved by the Associate Dean in conjunction with the primary studio teacher and department chair.

-Non-music majors (undergraduate, full-time, and part-time): A fee of $175 is charged for lessons.
+Lessons for Non-music majors (undergraduate, full-time, and part-time): A fee of $175 is charged for lessons.
 Such lessons are available only to qualified students (as determined by an audition), consist of one-half hour contact time per week per semester, depend upon available faculty load, and must be approved by the Associate Dean and department chair.
 Lessons are typically with Graduate Assistants, unless space is available with a faculty member.

 Explanation of Charges